allie-rae/rescue-the-birds/README.md

 ### Description

 This is a volunteer project to help A Refuge for Saving the Wildlife, Inc. The Refuge is a parrot shelter in the Chicago area.
-We are rebuilding their current website to save the Refuge money on website maintenance costs.
+We are rebuilding their current website to save the Refuge money on maintenance costs.

 ### Status